xylitogum/X-Utils/Assets/X-Utils/Properties/README.md

 [ConditionalHide("showProperties", false)]
 public string testString;
 ```
-This example above will not hide the field when the bool is set to false, instead it disables it.
+This example above will not hide the field when the bool is set to false, instead disables it.

 # EnumHide
-EnumHide is an upgraded version of 'ConditionalHide' to place upon any serialized properties.
-Except it displays the property depending on an Enum.
+EnumHide is an upgraded version of 'ConditionalHide' to place upon any serialized properties, except it displays the property depending on an Enum.
 It takes in an additional parameter which is either the index of the expected enum value in integer or the name of it in string.

 ```csharp
 public enum MovementType {